 The pilgrims hadn’t even built their first oven by the time of the first Thanksgiving.
 Cranberries might have been served but only for color or tartness, instead of as a sweet sauce.

-Neither Bradford or Winslow’s writing reveal what was actually served at the first Thanksgiving but guesses can be made based on the types of food they often wrote about such as mussels, lobsters, grapes, plums, corn and herbs.
+Neither Bradford or Winslow’s writing reveal what was actually served at the first Thanksgiving, besides fowl and deer, but guesses can be made based on the types of food they often wrote about such as mussels, lobsters, grapes, plums, corn and herbs.

 There is no actual proof that the colonists ate turkey at the feast either.
 Turkey wasn’t even associated with the Thanksgiving holiday until an editor of a magazine called Godey’s Lady’s Book came across Edward Winslow’s writings about the feast in the 1840s.

 When this editor, Sarah Josepha Hale, read Winslow’s writings, she decided to bring this historic celebration back to life.
 Up until then, Thanksgiving was only a regional New England holiday and wasn’t celebrated across the country like it is today.
 Hale began publishing recipes and articles about the feast.